 Thin only as much varnish as needed for the job, and do it just when needed.
 Any thinned matte or satin varnish not used up will tend to settle hard and become very difficult to re-stir.

-2. Determine the shine level or glossiness.
+2. Determine the shine level or glossiness

 If a matte or satin finish is desired and you wish to apply more than two coats of varnish (two coats are adequate in most cases), then the first coat or two should be gloss varnish.
 Matte or satin varnish should be used only for the final coats to avoid the possibility of a foggy appearance.
 Gloss varnish will not fog.

-Golden MSA Varnish, gloss (with UV screen)
+- Gloss (with UV screen)

-Golden MSA Varnish, Semi Gloss (with UV screen)
+- Semi Gloss (with UV screen)

-Golden MSA Varnish, Satin (with UV screen)
+- Satin (with UV screen)

-Golden MSA Varnish, Matte (with UV screen)
+- Matte (with UV screen)

-Do not varnish your oil paintings until the paint is fully dry.
+Do not varnish your oil painting until the paint is fully dry.
 Oil paints require a long time to be fully dry, or cured, so to be safe, wait at least six months, or even a year.
 There have been many cases of oil paint being peeled or blistered by the turpentine, and this is usually attributed to the paint not being completely cured before being varnished.
 If the oil paint was applied very thickly, without driers, you might want to wait even longer.

-4. Mix the Varnish Well.
+4. Mix the varnish well